 If you do not specify an index name in the WHERE clause, the

 mstats command returns results from the default metrics indexes associated with your role.
 If you do not specify an index name and you have no default metrics indexes associated with your role,

 mstats returns no results.
 To search against all metrics indexes use

 For more information about defining default metrics indexes for a role, see Add and edit roles with Splunk Web in Securing Splunk Enterprise.

 You can also group by time.
-To do this, you must specify a timespan using the <span-length> argument for grouping time buckets.
+You must specify a timespan using the <span-length> argument to group by time buckets.
 For example,

 span=auto.
 The <span-length> argument is separate from the BY clause and can be placed at any point in the search between clauses.

 mstats command does not recognize the following time-related dimensions.